 - Facility Safety Engineer

-By showing students real life jobs that utilize the skills they are learning, it gives them more incentive to push themselves and engage in the lesson.
+By students being mindful of real life jobs that utilize the skills they are learning, it provides an incentive to engage and work hard through each lesson.
 We added this to each module of our curriculum kits for this reason.
 As a company, our goal is to help students improve their STEM literacy as well as help prepare them for the workforce of the future.
 By showing them how they can use STEM to get a job in sports, we are showing a fun side of STEM that will excite students and make them want to continue their STEM education!